martin-ockajak/automorph/README.md

 ## Handler

-The handler provides automatic creation of remote JSON-RPC endpoint bindings for existing API instances and subsequent processing JSON-RPC requests.
+The handler provides automatic creation of remote RPC endpoint bindings for existing API instances and subsequent processing RPC requests.

 Depends on: